Kidnapping of Colleen Stan: Kidnapping

-Imprisonment
+Background and imprisonment

-Before this, Cameron, then a lumber mill worker (at Diamond International Lumber Mill), and Janice had reached an agreement that he could capture a slave to take Janice's place, because up until that time Cameron had been using Janice to act out sexual bondage.
+Before this, Cameron, then a lumber mill worker at Diamond International Lumber Mill, and Janice had reached an agreement that he could capture a slave to take Janice's place, because up until that time, Cameron had been using Janice to act out sexual bondage.
 There was to be no penetrative sex with Stan according to the agreement, but this later changed.
 On the first night of her kidnapping, Stan was strung up by her hands, physically attacked by Cameron, and left blindfolded and suspended while the pair had sex below her.

 After her kidnapping, Stan stated that she was tortured and kept locked in a box 23 hours a day until she was given a contract and forced to sign herself into slavery for life in January 1978.
 In view from the box, propped up against her purse under the bed, was a photo of Marie Elizabeth Spannhake, a previous victim whose body was never found.
 She further stated that Cameron led her to believe that she was being watched by a large, powerful organization called "The Company" which would painfully torture her and harm her family if she tried to escape.

-Stan subsequently became a slave referred to as "K", was forced to call Cameron "Master", and was not allowed to talk without permission.
-Cameron reportedly wanted Stan to be like the female character in the 1954 French erotic novel Story of O and soon started raping her, which consisted of oral rape.
-Cameron did not want to have vaginal sex with Stan because he considered that to be a breach in his agreement with his wife.
+Stan subsequently became a slave referred to as "K," was forced to call Cameron "Master," and was not allowed to talk without permission.
+Cameron reportedly wanted Stan to be like the female character in the 1954 French erotic novel Story of O and soon started orally raping her.
+Cameron did not want to have vaginal sex with Stan because he considered that to be a breach of his agreement with his wife.
 Instead, he raped her vaginally and anally with implements.
 Following this, the Hooker family moved to a mobile home in Red Bluff with Stan, where she was kept locked in wooden boxes under the couple's water bed.
 In 1978, Janice gave birth to a second child on the water bed above Stan.